 Those interested in receiving a MERC Certificate must complete six (6) workshops.
 In order to receive a MERC Certificate, you must first complete six (6) workshops.
 Upon completion, you may request your certificate.
 Certificates are sent via email at the end of each month.
 There is no fee associated with the certificates at this time.

-The fee for an individual workshop will be refundable up to two weeks prior to the scheduled meeting.
-Cancellation after that point will forfeit the registration fee.
 If there are fewer than 8 people registered for the MERC workshop by the deadline, the workshop will be canceled.
 You will be notified and your money refunded.

 Resources & Additional Information

 - Information Sheet: Hosting Workshops at Your Medical School

 - Information Sheet: Program Costs for Non-AAMC Venues

 University of Rochester School of Medicine and Dentistry